In-person Roles

 Volunteer Driver or Biker

-We always need help delivering parcels, both during the day and in the evenings.
+Drivers and bikers deliver our food parcels.
+We always need drivers and bikers to help deliver to households across Oxford, both during the day and in the evenings.
 You can sign up for a regular route, or respond to requests whenever you’re available.
-All deliveries can be done in a regular car, and plenty of parcels are also easily bikeable from the Hall in a backpack or panniers!

 Until May 2023, OMA continued to wear face masks at all times when working in person at the Hall.
 As an organisation whose fundamental infrastructure was built up during the height of the pandemic, the protection of our community’s health and the accessibility of our working space has always been and remains a priority.